 Leverage the BreachRx platform to make your plans actionable today!

-In the event of a privacy incident, IT also plays a pivotal role in incident response.
+In the event of a cybersecurity or privacy incident, IT also plays a pivotal role in incident response.
 Below are a few of the incident response tasks that your IT team may perform:

 - Help the security team reset employees’ passwords on compromised accounts.